andreateruzzi/ibp-griffiths-ghahramani/README.md

-# The Indian Buffet Process
+# The Indian Buffet Process: slides

 In this repo contains the slides regarding the paper [The Indian Buffet Process: An Introduction and Review, T. L. Griffiths, and Z. Ghahramani](https://www.jmlr.org/papers/volume12/griffiths11a/griffiths11a.pdf).